dchest/ydiskhas/README.md

-A little utility that can tell if a given file has been already uploaded by someone to Yandex.Disk by using using its [API's deduplication check](http://api.yandex.com/disk/doc/dg/reference/put.xml).
+A little utility that can tell if a given file has been already uploaded by someone to Yandex.Disk by using its [API's deduplication check](http://api.yandex.com/disk/doc/dg/reference/put.xml).

 Potential uses are described, for example, here: ["Side channels in cloud